SDS logo

 2. How does AI help in diagnosing dental problems?

-AI analyzes X-rays and patient data to detect cavities, gum disease, and oral cancer with high accuracy.
+AI analyzes X-rays and patient data to detect cavities, gum disease, and oral cancer with high accuracy, improving the early diagnosis process.

 3. Is laser dentistry safe for all patients?

 Laser dentistry is generally safe and minimally invasive but may not be suitable for patients with certain medical conditions.
-Always consult your dentist.
+Always consult your dentist for personalized advice.

 4. Can I receive a virtual dental consultation?

-Yes, many clinics offer teledentistry services, allowing patients to receive initial assessments remotely.
+Yes, many clinics offer teledentistry services, allowing patients to receive initial assessments and follow-ups remotely, saving time and travel.

-5. What is the future of dental technology?
+5. What is the future of dental innovations?

 background